yuanjaso/sportcred/doc/Sprint1/Md_Files/Sprint1.md

 6. Qing Yu Lan

 <b>Sprint Goal:</b><br>
-The sprint goal for sprint 1 is to complete login, profile, endpoints, status, name, highlights, dashboard, and the home button.<br>
+The sprint goal for sprint 1 is to complete the login, profile, status, name and highlight pages, set up the endpoints, the dashboard, and the home button.<br>
 Furthermore, if we have time, we want to start on the ACS scoring system.

 <b>User Stories To Be Completed:</b>